PsiKai/grocery-shop/readme.md

 - Transitions
 - Animations
-- Layout with Flex and Grid
+- Layout with Flexbox and Grid

 #### Javascript: